Slow motion shots are used in movies and TV shows to slow down scenes that would otherwise be boring.

 The Different Ways To Expertly Use And Shoot Slow Motion

-Another option is to shoot normal speed and then play it back in slow motion.
-This can be done by speeding up playback on your computer or by editing video footage in post production software such as Adobe Premiere Pro or Final Cut Pro X.
+Another option is to shoot at normal speed and then play it back in slow motion.
+This can be done by speeding up playback on your computer or by editing video footage in post-production software such as Adobe Premiere Pro or Final Cut Pro X.

 It’s a great way to add some flair and style to your video without spending too much time or money on it.